MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/calendars/meeting-requests-routed-through-third-party-service-not-auto-processed.md

 - Exchange Online but doesn't have a hybrid Exchange deployment.
 - A third-party mail service and mail flow connectors to route emails out from and in to your Microsoft 365 organization.
 An outbound connector routes emails from the organization to the third-party mail service and an inbound connector routes emails from the third-party mail service to the organization.

-In this environment, when you schedule a meeting with users internal to your organization and specify a meeting room in the meeting invite, the room mailbox for the meeting room doesn't accept or decline the meeting automatically even if it is set up to do so.
+In this environment, when you schedule a meeting with users internal to your organization and specify a meeting room in the meeting invite, the room mailbox for the meeting room doesn't accept or decline the meeting automatically even if it's set up to do so.

 If you run the following cmdlet to verify the automated calendar processing option set up for the room mailbox, the value for the `AutomateProcessing` property in the output will display **AutoAccept**.